-Online Minor in Journalism
+Minor in Journalism

-- For students in the online BA in Interdisciplinary Studies degree program or U of A degree-seeking students
+For students in the online BA in Interdisciplinary Studies degree program or U of A degree-seeking students.

-In order to add this minor, students must contact the Fulbright Advising Center.
+In order to add this minor, students must consult their advisers for their academic majors.

 Understanding How Mass Media Can Be Used in Your Career